Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN-FAS Prototype and Experimental Results

-The simulated and measured transmission coefficients, including $S_{21},S_{31},S_{41},S_{51}$, of the nine states in the 4-port PRBFN are plotted in Fig. \ref{PRBFN_4Ports_Tran}(a) to (i), respectively.
-Both simulation and measurement results show strong agreement in magnitude across the central 5\% fractional bandwidth.
-Fig. \ref{PRBFN_4Ports_Tran}(j) summarizes the total transmission loss of the 4-port PRBFN, which includes a fixed 1.4 dB loss from the two SPDTs including in each RF signal path.
-The maximum loss introduced by two cascaded units across all reconfigurable states is approximately 5.3 dB, which can be readily compensated by the four amplifiers in the subsequent stage in Fig. \ref{FAS_Architecture}.
-The reflection coefficients and mutual coupling for all five external ports across all 18 reconfigurable states are presented in Fig. \ref{PRBFN_4Ports_Refl}(a) and (b), respectively.
-Within the desired central 5\% operating bandwidth, the reflection coefficients remain below -10 dB and the mutual coupling is always below -20 dB, confirming excellent impedance matching and high port isolation in the proposed design.

-With an ideal MIMO antenna whose $\mathbf{K_M}=\mathbf{U}_4$, the pattern correlation can be calculated by the measured transmission coefficients of the 4-port PRBFN using formula (\ref{eqn2-10}).
-As shown in Fig. \ref{PRBFN_4Ports_Correlation}(a), the correlation relationship at 2.6 GHz agrees well with both ideal Bessel correlation $\mathbf{C}_\text{obj}$ in Fig. \ref{Correlation_target}(b) and the target correlation $\hat{\mathbf{C}}$ derived from $\hat{\mathbf{B}}$ in Fig. \ref{Correlation_target}(d).
-The relative errors at 2.55GHz, 2.6 GHz, and 2.65 GHz are $\epsilon=0.057, 0.043, 0.037$, which are small enough to provide consistency.

-Following Case 1 in the last subsection, the proposed 4-port PRBFN was connected to the 4-port compact MIMO antenna, and the radiation patterns of the overall PRBFN-FAS were measured.
-The test setup, shown in Fig. \ref{PRBFN_4Ports_Setup}(a), employed three FPGAs to control the reconfigurable state switching.
-The measured radiation patterns for all $N=18$ states are presented in Fig. \ref{PRBFN_4Ports_Setup}(b).
-As expected, patterns corresponding to adjacent states exhibit strong similarity, while those from widely separated states demonstrate clear orthogonality.
-The resulting correlation matrix $\mathbf{C}$ of the $N=18$ beamforming reconfigurable radiation patterns, illustrated in Fig. \ref{PRBFN_4Ports_Setup}(b), shows excellent agreement with the correlation performance obtained from the standalone 4-port PRBFN in Fig. \ref{PRBFN_4Ports_Setup}(a).
-From 2.55 GHz to 2.65 GHz, the relative errors ($\epsilon = 0.062, 0.041, 0.035$) are sufficiently small, demonstrating both high accuracy to $\mathbf{C}_\text{obj}$ and high stability across the bandwidth.

-\section{System Experiments and Results}
+\subsection{System Experiments and Results}

-In the preceding sections, we have validated the correlation performance among reconfigurable states (FAS ports) of the PRBFN-FAS through radiation patterns.
-This section presents the system-level experiments and evaluation of the proposed 4-port PRBFN-FAS within practical communication systems.
+Having validated the correlation performance among reconfigurable states (FAS ports) of the PRBFN‑FAS via radiation patterns, this subsection presents system‑level experiments and evaluation of the proposed 4‑port PRBFN‑FAS in practical communication systems.